Why Sober Living is a Key to Recovery Success

 What is Sober Living Exactly?

-Sober living accommodations sometimes referred to as sober houses or halfway houses have grown a great deal in popularity over the past 20 years.
-Sober living places are residential homes, townhouses, condominiums, or apartments which are specially set aside for people in early addiction recovery.
+Sober living accommodations, sometimes referred to as sober houses or supportive living, have grown in popularity over the past twenty years.
+Sober living places are residential homes, townhouses, condominiums, or apartments specially set aside for people in early addiction recovery.

 They are not clinical facilities, so medical services are not provided there.
 A sober living house (in most cases) is strictly residential.
 It serves as a safe haven for people who have just begun their recovery from a substance use disorder.